AerynOS/.github/CONTRIBUTING.md

 ## Documentation

-- [aerynos.dev](https://aerynos.dev/) - Documentation about the ideas behind the OS, the packaging process and some other things
+- [aerynos.dev](https://aerynos.dev/) - Documentation about the ideas behind the OS, the packaging process and some other things.

 ## Chat Rooms